Breathing & Meditation

 Modern research supports what Ayurveda has long taught:

-- Gratitude journaling has been shown to improve sleep quality and duration
+• Gratitude journaling improves sleep quality and duration

-- Grateful individuals report better physical health and are more likely to engage in healthy behaviours
+• Grateful individuals report better physical health and engage in more healthy behaviours

 Building a Sustainable Practice